December 27, 2004 Hank Garland died of a staph infection in Orange Park, Florida,

 When noted Nashville journalist Peter Cooper asked Chet Atkins a number of years ago who he thought the best guitar player to ever come to Nashville was, Atkins stated without hesitation, “Hank Garland.”
 “Chet wasn’t wrong,” said Harold Bradley, an A-Teamer who, after the accident, took over for Garland as the most recorded guitarist in Nashville.
 “I am very humble about my playing because Hank Garland is the standard.”

-said Brad Paisley, a guitarist and contemporary country hit-maker who received a Grammy nomination for his own version of “Sugarfoot Rag.”
+“I can’t even imagine what he would have become had he not been in that accident,” said Brad Paisley, a guitarist and contemporary country hit-maker who received a Grammy nomination for his own version of “Sugarfoot Rag.”
 “You’re talking about 40 years of lost innovation that could have come only from him.”

 In 2008, Garland’s life story was the basis for the movie “Crazy.”